eldoghry/postgres-ha/readme.md

 openssl x509 -in primary-restapi.pem -text -noout | grep -A1 "Subject Alternative Name"
 ```

-then move pem files, key and crt under /var/lib/postgresql/ssl and change permissions.
+then move pem files, key and crt under /var/lib/postgresql/ssl and change permissions (owner postgres and permissions 600).

 Create a config file and edit